Asashou/notes/02_Python_basics_2/02_Python_basics_2.md

         - `.split(), .format(), .replace(), .strip(), .upper(), .lower()`
 - are there other string methods, how to discover them without doing a web search?
     - use `dir(something)`
-    - intro IPython instead of plain Py interpreter
+    - intro IPython as replacement for plain Python interpreter
         - ? help
         - command completion
         - attribute exploration via dot notation, followed by ?